scottbing/SB_5410_HW1.1/README.md

 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**__O(n) – the doubling operation is constant time O(1)__**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
 Given an algorithm that uses a for loop to look at every word in an alphabetized array of strings.
 What would be the Big O notation for the complexity of using that for loop to do a search for the word A. A is in the alphabetized dictionary.
 This may seem like the same answer as c, but it is not.<br>
-	O(1)  if the list is sorted ‘A’ would be the first word
+	O(1)  if the list is sorted ‘A’ would be the first word<br>
-4. Install Python’s package manager PIP on your machine and bring it to class next time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
+Install Python’s package manager PIP on your machine and bring it to class next time.

-a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 You should have pip from your installation of Python3.
 You can type pip - -version to see if you are dealing with a pip in your python 3 folder or python 2.
 You may need to type pip3
 - - version to see your pip3 install, in which case you will always need to type pip3 when any documentation lists pip.
 	C:\Users\sbing>python --version
 	Python 3.8.5
 	C:\Users\sbing>pip3 --version
 	pip 20.2.2 for (python 3.8)

-b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Now install the requests module using pip.
 Here is a link talking about how to do it. https://www.w3schools.com/python/module_requests.asp

-C:\Users\sbing>pip3 install requests
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;C:\Users\sbing>pip3 install requests
 Successfully installed certifi-2020.6.20 chardet-3.0.4 idna-2.10 requests-2.24.0 urllib3-1.25.10

-5. Generate an array of 200 random integers instead of the hardcoded arr and see rerun your program.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
+Generate an array of 200 random integers instead of the hardcoded arr and see rerun your program.
 You probably want to remove the print statements for the number of operations.

-6. All of your projects should be named with your initials, the course number, and the homework number.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.
+All of your projects should be named with your initials, the course number, and the homework number.
 For me, this project would be JL-5410-HW1.1 Do not use my initials.
 Create a GitHub account and share the code from #5 above with me.
 My username is jleessd